remotetec/RECOMMENDATION-SYSTEM-AND-SENTIMENT-ANALYSIS/README.md

 ## About

-<b>HMDB</b> is an AI based web application in which you can search for any Hollywood Movie upto 2016.
+<b>R&M Movie Zone</b> is an AI based web application in which you can search for any Hollywood Movie upto 2016.
 This application will provide all the information related to that movie, does <b>sentiment analysis</b> on the movie reviews and the most interesting part, this application will provide you the top 10 <b>movie recommendations</b> based on your search.<br/>

 This application uses <b>Content Based Movie Recommendation</b> to recommend movies to the user.<b>TMDB</b> API was used to retrieve all the information related to the movie and its cast. <b>Web Scraping</b> was done on <b>IMDB</b> website to get the reviews related to the searched movie.
 Sentiments analysis is done using a machine learning model trained on a sample of IMDB Dataset.<br/>